 The pressure is high – but it’s not only the consumers’ choice that makes a difference.
 How are retailers i.e., grocery stores, responding to this?
 Sit tight.

 – 100%; all of them; every single respondent in the McKinsey report survey have committed to being climate neutral or climate positive in the long run.

 Sidenote: Climate neutrality is certainly a bigger discussion and we had some thoughts on that here.

 – More than 30% committed to science-based emission-reduction targets by the end of 2020.

 The McKinsey report highlights that sustainability is one of the top three trends that will dominate the grocery retail industry in the coming months.
 We couldn’t be happier seeing retailer and consumer attitudes towards sustainability grow increasingly positive.
 But the hard truth is, attitudes won’t make a real change; actions will.

 So what can the industry do?
 Here’s what the McKinsey report recommends:

-– Encourage customer demand: Make clear information available to customers regarding sustainability – in essence, increase transparency regarding the policies an actions of retailers as well as supplying companies.
-(If only there was a label and a knowledge hub for that, are we right?!)
+– Encourage customer demand: Make clear information available to customers regarding sustainability – in essence, increase transparency regarding the policies and actions of retailers as well as supplying companies.
+(If only there was a platform and a knowledge hub for that, are we right?!)

 – Take a good look at their operations: First and foremost, understand (fully) their climate footprint and identify the most impactful areas for improvement.
 Simple enough to say but requires a fundamental change of mindset.

 – Get suppliers on board: Suppliers have the lion’s share in the grocery store footprint – but it is good news, here is where the real impact lies!
-And we are pasting verbatim from the report, so that you don’t accuse us for being too salesy:
+And we are pasting verbatim from the report so that you don’t accuse us of being too salesy:

 ‘Retailers can set standards for their suppliers, ensure emissions traceability, and partner with suppliers to create innovative solutions.‘